Chucho Castillo

 Jesús Castillo Aguilera (June 17, 1944 – January 15, 2013) was a Mexican professional boxer.
-Better known as Chucho Castillo, he was the Lineal, WBA and WBC bantamweight world champion in 1970.
+Better known as Chucho Castillo, he was the Undisputed, WBA and WBC bantamweight world champion in 1970.

 Castillo and Rubén Olivares sustained one of the most important rivalries in the history of Mexican boxing.
 Castillo was described by the boxing book The Ring: Boxing In The 20th Century as quiet and sullen, while Olivares was more of an outgoing partygoer, according to the book.
 The personality contrast made fans very interested in their matches.

 Early career

 Castillo was born in Nuevo Valle de Moreno, a small town in the municipality of León, Guanajuato, Mexico.
 He made his professional debut on 26 April 1962 against Carlos Navarrete, suffering his first loss by a decision after six rounds.
 His next bout was his first win, outpointing Arnulfo Daza in eight rounds.
 Castillo built a record of 24 wins and 7 losses, with 11 knockout wins, before facing José Medel for the Mexican Bantamweight title on 29 April 1967.
 He won the title on points after the twelve rounds, retaining it twice and also winning an additional seven non-title bouts before his first world title challenge.
 Among the fighters he beat during that streak were Jesus Pimentel and Memo Tellez, who had beaten Castillo twice before.